 Weather conditions that can impact this Raid include:

-- Windy Weather will boost Tornadus' Flying type attacks.
+- Wind will boost Tornadus's Flying and Psychic type attacks.

-- Sunny/Clear Weather will boost his Grass type attack.
+- Sunny/Clear Weather will boost his Fire type attack.

-- Fog will boost his Dark type attack.
+- Fog will boost his Ghost type attack.

-- Partly Cloudy Weather will boost his Normal type attack and your Rock type counters.
+- Partly Cloudy Weather will boost your Rock type counters.

 - Rain will boost your Electric type counters.